Running along side the Thames River, the Kains Woods trail offers beautiful views of not only the river but the valley as well.

 Located on the North West end of town, close to Byron, you could easily go for a hike or walk on the 5.8 km trail & pop down to one of the local shops for a bite to eat after.

 Rivers are an important part of the water cycle and act as a drainage channel.
 The rivers carry not only water, but also nutrients that provide food and drink for animals within our eco-system.
 Rivers also provide transportation routes for exploration and recreation!
-While exploring the trail, there is the opportunity to speak with your kids about these prime learning resources and their activities that lead into the oceans of the world to further the understand!
+While exploring the trail, there is the opportunity to speak/reflect about these waterway resources and how they lead into the worlds oceans.

 BINGO!
 Check out ReForest London's BINGO sheet that can be used for any of London's walks or hikes.
 Print it at home and use it in your neighbourhood (or wherever it's safe to wander outside)!
 DOWNLOAD HERE.